Aviah/one-click-django-docs/README.md

 ### The one-click-django project goal

-To build as simply as possible a working django enviroment:
+The goal is to build as simply as possible a working django enviroment:

 * Single server
-* Single site development environment
+* Single local development site
+* Simple Deployment
 * For one developer.

 If you are new to django, this simple setup can save you a lot of hussle, and yet lets you develop and deploy to a real website ASAP.